brian6932/twitch-hls-client-uri-protocol/README.md

-A minimal wrapper [twitch-hls-client](https://github.com/2bc4/twitch-hls-client) wrapper process for registering a Windows OS URI protocol.
+A minimal [twitch-hls-client](https://github.com/2bc4/twitch-hls-client) wrapper process for registering a Windows OS URI protocol.
 The main intention's for use with programs which call URI protocols, in my case, [chatterino2](https://github.com/Chatterino/chatterino2).

 ## Chatterino usage